Nature-Wired/nature-backers-apex/README.md

 ## What We Built During the Hackathon

-This submission builds on the existing Nature Backers MVP (originally designed for employee sustainability engagement) and adapts the platform to support fan engagement during live sports events.
+This submission builds on the existing Nature Backers MVP (originally designed for employee sustainability engagement) and adapts the platform to engagement during live women's sports events.

 Hackathon deliverables include: